Online therapy for anxiety, executive functioning, and feeling stuck

 • It’s hard to follow through or get started

-• You feel stuck in patterns that show up in your thoughts, relationships, or how you see yourself
+• You feel stuck in patterns that show up in your thoughts, relationships, or sense of self

 If your teen is struggling, you might notice: